opensearch-project/documentation-website/_search-plugins/collapse-search.md

 #### Search the index and collapse the results

-To collapse search results by the `item` field and sort them by `price`, you can use the following query:
+To group search results by the `item` field and sort them by `price`, you can use the following query:

 **Collapsed search results on item field**